 Support for hiding all desktop icons is already built in to the Extensions app, so you only have to click on the “Desktop Icons” switch to toggle their displays on or off.

-If you don’t want to hide all icons on your desktop, just the Home folder and Trash icons, leave the support for icons enabled.
-Then, click on the cog button next to the toggle switch, which will lead to a new window with some extra options.
+If you don’t want to hide all icons on your desktop, just the Home folder and Trash icon, leave the support for icons enabled, then click on the cog button next to the toggle switch, which leads to a new window with some extra options.

-From this window you can use the pull-down menu on the top to define the size of your desktop icons and enable or disable the display of the Home folder and Trash icons through two respective switches.
+From this window, you can use the pull-down menu on the top to define the size of your desktop icons and enable or disable the display of the Home folder and Trash icon through two respective switches.

 2. Via the Terminal